Aoued Meflah

 Benaouda Meflah, known by the nickname Aoued Meflah (عواد مفلاح; May 7, 1906 – March 5, 1965) was an Algerian football player.

+Career

-Aoued Meflah began playing football in French Algeria before moving to France to join amateur side SC Fives in 1929.
+Aoued Meflah was the first Algerian and North African to play in France.
+He began playing football in French Algeria before moving to France to join amateur side SC Fives in 1929.
 He remained with SC Fives as the French league first implemented professionalism, scoring ten goals in the 1933–34 French Division 1 season.